Del

 Knowledge

-• Understand the fundaments of common equipment used as process instrumentation
+• Understand the fundaments of common equipment used in process instrumentation

 • Understand and explain the design and application of control circuits